-The term 'FTSE 100 Index' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'FTSE 100 Index' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The FTSE 100 Index proves to be the trading world designation for the largest index managed by the FTSE Group out of London in the United Kingdom.
 FTSE is actually jointly owned by parent companies the Financial Times and the London Stock Exchange.
 This mash up of FT from Financial Times and SE from London Stock Exchange is how they arrive at the acronym FTSE.
 In general when analysts refer to the FTSE, they mean the FTSE 100 Index itself.
 This is actually a misnomer, since there are literally thousands of different FTSE indices the company owns and operates around the globe on numerous different national stock exchanges on every continent.